jwood000/RcppAlgos/README.md

 Overview
 ---------
 A collection of optimized functions implemented in C++ with Rcpp for solving problems in combinatorics and computational mathematics.
+Featured functions:

+* primeSieve - Generates all primes less than a billion in just over 1 second
+* primeCount -  Counts the number of primes below a trillion in under 0.5 seconds.
+* comboGeneral/permuteGeneral - Generate all combinations/permutations of a vector meeting specific criteria.
+Capable of efficiently handling multisets as well.

+The `primeSieve` function and the `primeCount` function are both based off of the excellent work by [Kim Walisch](https://github.com/kimwalisch).
+The respective repos can be found here: [kimwalisch/primesieve](https://github.com/kimwalisch/primesieve); [kimwalisch/primecount](https://github.com/kimwalisch/primecount)

+Additionally, many of the sieving functions make use of the fast integer division library [libdivide](https://github.com/ridiculousfish/libdivide) by [ridiculousfish](https://github.com/ridiculousfish).

 Installation
 ------------